Idnan/idnan.github.io/blog/_posts/backup_restore_with_curator.md

         value: ".*$"
 ```

-Now this restore action file as 3 actions.
-First action with number `1` is for closing the indices so that we can restore backup.
-The task with numbered `2` is doing te restore and in task `3` we are opening the closed indices so that we can use then for search.
+As you can see, the restore action file has 3 actions.
+First action with number `1` is for closing the indices so that we can halt any actions that are being performed in order to proceed with the restore.
+In task numbered `2` we are doing the actual restore and in task `3` we are re-opening the closed indices so that we can use them for search.

-For more detail you can read [Curator](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/index.html) docs.
+And that about wraps it up.
+If you would like to learn more, [find the original docs here](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/index.html).
+Feel free to leave your comments and feedback down below.